-If there’s one thing that French culture is known for, it is food.
+If there’s one thing that France is known for, it is food (la nourriture in French).
 The French are famous around the world for their freshly baked bread, pastries, cheese and wine.
 Some of the world’s most talented chefs hail from France, and the country has become a place of pilgrimage for food lovers from across the globe.
 But these are not the only things that we have to thank French cuisine for.

 From a linguistic point of view, the French have given us far more than just some very tasty dishes.
 Many words in English relating to food come from the French language too.
 Take the word ‘restaurant’, for example, which comes from the French verb ‘restaurer’, meaning to restore or refresh.
 Originally, the word ‘restaurant’ meant a food that restores, and was most often used to refer to hearty meat stews that would restore strength.
 Today, a restaurant is a place where you can eat delicious food and feel your strength restored immediately!

 Here are some more fun facts about food in French culture:

 So, in short: France is the perfect place to be a gourmand.

 We asked our very own French tutor at Tandem HQ Isabelle about what food means in her culture and how being a gourmand is an essential part of almost every French person’s life.

 “A gourmand (or gourmande, if it’s a female) is a person who cannot help but eat food that is pleasing to the eye.
 Just looking at or smelling a well-arranged and colorful dish awakens the imagination and makes you really want to taste it.
 Most French people are gourmands!”